 Is it OK to use universal coolant?

-No. Several coolant manufacturers claim their coolant work in all makes and all models.
-In other words, they want you to think their product is a universal coolant / antifreeze.
+No. Several coolant manufacturers claim their coolant works in all makes and all models.
+In other words, they want you to think their product is a universal coolant/antifreeze.
 I’ve got news for you; there’s no such thing.
 There CANT be because the metal alloys, plastics and seals are different in every engine.
 There are many different types of coolant and each one has a different type of anti-corrosion additive.
 Some are good for aluminum alloys while others are best for cast iron.
 Still others will work with plastics while some will soften and destroy plastics.

 To qualify for the “all makes, all models” universal coolant moniker, manufacturers must include a dash of every type of corrosion inhibitor available, and many of those inhibitors are incompatible with each other and the materials used in your particular engine.
 Or, they remove certain types of additives that are essential for preventing corrosion in certain engines but can cause interaction problems when used with other coolants.